Hostel: Part III: Plot

 Scott, Carter, Justin, and Kendra get a text from Mike's phone, sent by Travis, to meet him and Nikki in a hotel room.
 When they get there, everyone is kidnapped by Travis and wakes up in individual cells along with Victor.
 The two guards take Justin away, and Carter calls the guard and informs them that he is also a client.
 After he shows his Elite Hunting Club tattoo, the guards let him go.
 Scott, Justin, and Kendra are confused as to what happened and Carter revealed it was a members only franchise.

 Justin is later strapped into a chair and Carter, Flemming, and Travis watch as a woman dressed as a Japanese cyberpunk ninja fatally shoots him with multiple crossbow bolts.
 The main event starts and Scott is strapped into a chair dressed in a tuxedo.
 He asks Carter why he is doing this, and Carter reveals he wanted Amy for himself, as they were in a relationship before she ended up with Scott.
-He pointed out that while Justin did not deserve to share a similar fate, he relished on Mike's death claiming he had it coming.
+He pointed out that while Justin did not deserve to share a similar fate, he relished in Mike's death, claiming he had it coming.
 Carter says he was disappointed that Amy stayed with Scott after Carter told her about Scott's infidelity.
 He says that once Scott dies, he will comfort Amy and she will want to be with him.

 Flemming then orders Scott to be released from the chair, and Scott and Carter wind up fighting.
 Scott ends up stabbing Carter, cuts off Carter's tattoo, and then escapes by using Carter's tattoo on the scanners.
 Victor kills one of the guards and escapes his cage, but is killed by another guard.
 Scott manages to call the cops and frees Kendra, who is shot dead by Travis.
 Upon learning that the police have been contacted, Flemming has no other choice but to do away with the Las Vegas Art Show.
 He orders for all of the prisoners to be killed and the clientele to be evacuated.
 Scott and Travis fight and Scott kills Travis.
 Flemming has rigged the building to explode and attempts to drive away, but Carter kills him as payback for ruining his plan to kill Scott and steals his car.
 Carter sees Scott and locks the front gate before Scott can get to him.
 He then quickly drives off while the building explodes, with Scott still inside the gates.